How to Compare and Evaluate Credit Card Offers

 Once you set parameters on your spending limits and how you’ll be using the card, be sure to stick to it.
 Many credit cards allow you to set alerts on your spending or set a temporary freeze.
 These added features can help keep your spending in check.

 Adding another credit card to your mix could be a sound choice for your finances.
 “It is up to the individual to determine if using credit is a wise decision for them,” says Harrison.
 “Like cash, a credit card is a tool, and can be helpful or harmful depending on the skills and knowledge of who’s using it.”

-If you have questions about using credit responsibly or evaluating offers, reach out to Money Management International.
-One of our certified credit counselors can help answer your questions and provide know-how and guidance.
+Questions about credit and credit card debt?
+Let the certified credit counselors at MMI help answer your questions and provide know-how and guidance.